rajatbhagat/terraform-ansible-challenge/README.md

 # Objective

-1. Create a Python hello world app using Flask
+1. Create a Python script to fetch data from an API
 1. Create the resources on OCI as using Terraform
-1. Configure and deploy the Flask application using Ansible
+1. Configure and deploy the Python script on the created instance using Ansible
+1. Create Ansible roles and playbooks to perform tasks

 # Python